 Arnold Garcia is a former editorial page editor for the Austin American-Statesman.

-Karen D. Pavelka is an expert on best methods to protect, preserve and conserve your family, community or institutional materials.
-Pavelka is a lecturer in the University of Texas School of Information and teaches conservation practices.
+Karen L. Pavelka is an expert on best methods to protect, preserve and conserve your family, community or institutional materials.
+Pavelka is a senior lecturer in the University of Texas School of Information and teaches conservation practices.

 Carlos Morales is the KRTS, Marfa Public Radio’s station, Morning Edition Host and Reporter.
 Originally from El Paso, Carlos attended The University of Texas at Austin for both a Bachelors Degree and Masters in Journalism.
 He is a former staff member of the Voces Oral History Project, creating some of the most poignant and memorable WWII mini-documentaries.